jamesstoneco/canvas-only/README.md

 Source and examples to accompany my talk, "Canvas Only: Creative Coding with HTML5" at the HTML5 Dev Conf 2013 in SF

-Slides are avaialbe at [http://www.scribd.com/doc/133913357/Canvas-Only-Creative-Coding-with-HTML-5-presented-at-the-HTML5-Developers-Conference-2013](http://www.scribd.com/doc/133913357/Canvas-Only-Creative-Coding-with-HTML-5-presented-at-the-HTML5-Developers-Conference-2013).
+Slides are available at [http://www.scribd.com/doc/133913357/Canvas-Only-Creative-Coding-with-HTML-5-presented-at-the-HTML5-Developers-Conference-2013](http://www.scribd.com/doc/133913357/Canvas-Only-Creative-Coding-with-HTML-5-presented-at-the-HTML5-Developers-Conference-2013).

 NOTE: I have set the copyright because I am using some royalty free symbols that I purchased from the noun project.
 You are welcome to share/remix/etc, with the exception of slides #5+7.
 Contact me directly if you have any questions.